Colonia Dublán: Present day

 Colonia Dublán is currently a very small town located just north of Nuevo Casas Grandes.
 Most of the remaining residents engage in agriculture and produce crops such as peaches, apples, pecans and chile.
 There is also significant production of wheat and cattle.
 Most members of the Mormon community are now of Mexican descent.
-The remaining descendants of the colonizers belong to the LDS Church and continue to serve a role within that church in Mexico.
+The remaining descendants of the colonists belong to the LDS Church and continue to serve a role within that church in Mexico.